Covid-19 grounded - you can't leave your county, now you can't leave your country

 Planes effectively grounded by the pandemic

-The Government has removed all countries from a list of destinations deemed safe for Irish people to travel to during the Covid-19 pandemic.
+The Government has removed all countries from a list of destinations deemed safe for Irish people to travel to during the Covid-19 pandemic and these changes came into effect earlier today, October 12.

 There are now no countries on Ireland's so-called Green List for international travel.